-Swimming in the serene and secluded Lake Nyasa, Tanzania
+Swimming in the serene and secluded Lake Nyasa (Lake Malawi), Tanzania

 Although Tanzania is becoming an increasingly popular tourist destination due to its numerous natural wonders, idyllic beaches and wealth of wildlife; hardly anyone ventures to the remote Lake Nyasa that lies in the southwest corner of the country.